MicheleArmillotta/cybersec/README.md

 This repository provides a summarized technical overview of a project that implements **DDoS mitigation** and **port-scan detection** using **eBPF** and **XDP**.
 The work demonstrates how programmable packet processing in the Linux kernel can serve as an efficient first line of defense against volumetric attacks and reconnaissance activities.

-All system diagrams and figures referenced below correspond to the images included in the original report.

 ---